natpuncher/bindlessdi/README.md

 ```

 ### Factory
+To create instances on demand use **Factories** for a specific interface.
+Just add `IFactory<MyInterface>` as a constructor argument and call `Resolve` with concrete type when needed.
+It is also possible to override instantiation policy on resolve.
-**Factories** shouldn't be binded, they will be resolved automatically.
+There is no need to bind **Factories**, they will be resolved automatically.
 ```c#
 public interface IBullet
 {